StrangeBeeCorp/docs/docs/thehive/configuration/pekko.md

 }
 ```

-!!!
-Warning "Certificate Considerations"
+!!! warning "Certificate considerations"
     Ensure you use your internal PKI (Public Key Infrastructure) or keytool commands to generate certificates.

-    **For detailed instructions, see**: [Using keytool for Certificate Generation](https://lightbend.github.io/ssl-config/CertificateGeneration.html#using-keytool)
+    For detailed instructions, see: [Using keytool for Certificate Generation](https://lightbend.github.io/ssl-config/CertificateGeneration.html#using-keytool).

     Your server certificates should include the following _KeyUsage_ and _ExtendedkeyUsage_ extensions for proper functioning: